 The School of Planning, Design and Construction (SPDC) is a part of the College of Agriculture and Natural Resources (CANR) at Michigan State University.
 It consists of four separately accredited programs: Construction Management, Interior Design, Landscape Architecture and Urban & Regional Planning (which is part of the MSU College of Social Science).
-Under the leadership of interim director Dr. Scott Loveridge, faculty and staff work daily to provide a quality educational experience for students in these fields, encouraging the creativity and innovation that drive these industries.
+Under the leadership of director and Professor Ming-Han Li, faculty and staff work daily to provide a quality educational experience for students in these fields, encouraging the creativity and innovation that drive these industries.

 We will be known for leading the integration of planning, design and construction to create a sustainable built and natural environment that enriches communities, economic and family life through leadership, entreprenurial creativity, social responsibility, cultural relevance and environmentally sustainable planning and policy.

 - Urban & Regional Planning Program.

 - The only school in the U.S. to incorporate the built environment disciplines under one roof: Construction management, interior design, landscape architecture and urban & regional planning.